Make-School-Courses/FEW-2.5-Data-Visualization-and-Web-Graphics/Lessons/Lesson-2.md

 <!-- .slide: data-background="./Images/header.svg" data-background-repeat="none" data-background-size="40% 40%" data-background-position="center 10%" class="header" -->
-# Class - Lesson Title
+# FEW 2.5 - Displaying Data graphically

 <!-- Put a link to the slides so that students can find them -->